ivansible/asterisk/roles/ast-soho/README.md

 ## Role Variables

-Some variables are inherited from the `asterisk_base` role, see them in the _Dependencies_ section.
+Some variables are inherited from the `ast_base` role, see them in the _Dependencies_ section.
 Role-specific variables are listed below, along with default values.